johnny353535/yoi/docs/_pages/components/modal.md

 </div>
 ```

-<p class="hint hint--attention"><b>Modals Are Regular Pages</b> YOI modals are regular html pages and therefore highly accessible.
+<p class="hint hint--primary"><b>Modals Are Regular Pages</b> YOI modals are regular html pages and therefore highly accessible.
 If a modal opens via JavaScript, the modal page is requested via AJAX and unnecessary markup is ignored (eg. the <code>&lt;body&gt;</code> tag).</p>
-<p class="hint"><b>Where is the Close-Button?</b> You must not include a close button in your modal’s markup.
+<p class="hint hint--primary"><b>Where is the Close-Button?</b> You must not include a close button in your modal’s markup.
 Since it only makes sense when the modal opens via JavaScript, the script injects the close button for you.</p>

 ## Referencing a Modal Page